2022 Ford F-150 Raptor R confirmed with V-8

 The Predator V-8, a supercharged 5.2-liter V-8 makes 760 hp in the 2020 Ford Mustang Shelby GT500, is available in Ford's parts bin.
 It would theoretically drop into the F-150's engine bay without any fit issues, though the rest of the driveline might need to be bolstered to handle the immense power.

 In 2020, we also learned that Ford is reportedly working on a new 6.8-liter V-8.
 To be built at the Windsor Engine Plant, it would come from the sole source of the 5.0-liter V-8 offered in the 2021 F-150.
-The new engine is expected to be be produced in different displacements over 6.0 liters for various applications.
+The new engine is expected to be produced in different displacements over 6.0 liters for various applications.
 It's unclear if Ford has any intention of supercharging this new V-8, but one or more of those versions could be used in the Raptor.

 The first-generation Raptor was offered with a 5.4-liter V-8 and a 6.2-liter V-8.
 The 5.4-liter V-8 was soon dropped, and the twin-turbo 3.5-liter V-6 replaced the 6.2-liter V-8 in the Raptor's second generation, which began in 2016.